Chaucer: The Knight’s Tale

 The tournament itself is a bizarre strategy for the love suit: sports?!
 We get:

 - rules, including possible consignment to a penalty booth (2551)

 - a count of the men on field — no cheating (2595)

 - nifty sports talk (the old-style alliteration) (2605ff)

 - the occasional time-out (2621)

-- marginalization of women (Emelye finally has no say literally)
+- a marginalization of women (Emelye finally has no say literally)

-- self-congratulation (no one died) (2700ff) — blindness to pointless destruction
+- and self-congratulation (that no one died … yet) (2700ff), with a blindness to the pointless destruction

 - male bonding (2733)